-The following are the objectives for the outputs from carbon emissions (CO2e) measurement, which inform our system and process
+The following are the objectives for the outputs from carbon emissions (CO2e) measurement, which inform our system and process:

-- To provide certification for measuring carbon and achieving improvement targets. - To make recommendations for carbon reduction by analysing data and understanding your organisation's objectives. - To provide useful management information for making improvements through carbon footprint, usage and cost information assessed at a company level and analysed at location, department and source level. - To provide useful information for engaging stakeholders through carbon footprint analysis which can be used in communications. - To encourage data improvement by establishing data accuracy ratings and setting improvement targets against them. - To create transparency by measuring and reporting the organisation's carbon footprint and boundary in the public domain and setting public commitments for improvement. - To address wider impacts by including qualitative information to support improvement activities which are not reflected in the carbon footprint measures.
+- To provide certification for measuring carbon and achieving improvement targets. - To make recommendations for carbon reduction by analysing data. - To provide relevant management information that supports carbon reduction decision making and enables progress via carbon measurement, usage and cost information assessed and analysed at an asset level. - To provide useful information for engaging stakeholders through carbon footprint analysis which can be used in communications. - To encourage data improvement by establishing data accuracy ratings and setting improvement targets against them. - To create transparency by measuring and reporting the asset's carbon footprint and boundary in the public domain. - To address wider impacts by including qualitative information to support improvement activities which are not reflected in the carbon footprint measures.